-Slack (Android, iOS) takes conventional instant messaging a step further to make a more useful group messaging and coordination tool.
-Slack covers your IM basics with real-time messaging synced across devices.
-It also supports file sharing, direct and group messaging tools.
-In addition, the app features a system of chat channels, allowing you to quickly set up subgroups for task or topic-oriented discussions.
+The app also supports file sharing, direct and group messaging tools.
+In addition, Slack features a system of chat channels, allowing you to quickly set up subgroups for task or topic-oriented discussions.
 Slack archives your communications, allowing you to search through old messages, channels and shared files, and includes integration with a variety of services such as cloud storage, Asana, Zendesk and more.
 Premium plans provide more features, such as expanded file storage and better app integration.

 Asana (Android, iOS: Free)